-The Bridging the Gap (BTG) initiative at Strathclyde seeks to stimulate research across the boundaries of the traditional disciplines, with the aim of addressing global challenges.
+The Bridging the Gaps (BTG) initiative at Strathclyde seeks to stimulate research across the boundaries of the traditional disciplines, with the aim of addressing global challenges.

-Bridging the Gap (BTG) aims to initiate new, long-term collaborations between disciplines, thereby increasing the cross-fertilization of ideas and the take up of advances across the boundaries of disciplines.
+Bridging the Gaps (BTG) aims to initiate new, long-term collaborations between disciplines, thereby increasing the cross-fertilization of ideas and the take up of advances across the boundaries of disciplines.
 This aim is achieved by stimulating innovative approaches to collaboration, and by encouraging and embedding multi-disciplinary research between the faculties, thereby alleviating the barriers to collaboration.
-BTG support is available to University of Strathclyde researchers and academics.
+BTG support is available to University of Strathclyde researchers and academics under Strathclyde's four broad priority sectors: Energy; Future Cities; Manufacturing; and Health.

 The University of Strathclyde seeks to foster and embed an interdisciplinary culture within the University through a range of mechanisms, including: